Our Team

 Christopher Chan

-Research Associate - Food and Nuclear Resilience
+Food Security and Nuclear Resilience Lead

 Christopher became interested in complex system modelling through a distinctive background in geospatial data science, he is mainly interested in applying the perspective of geospatial and satellite data in system modelling for Global Catastrophic Risks.